lehone-hp/Java_Exe/README.md

-# JUG_Meetup
+# Java_Exe
-This repository will hold the code submitted by all those studying Java using Java How to Program by deitel
+This repository will hold the codes from your completed exercises from Java using Java How to Program by deitel

 # Getting Started
 In order to begin working with this repository, you need to have the following